What is a Sleep Debt?

 What Causes Sleep Debts

-Most obviously, not getting enough sleep causes a sleep debt.
+Sleep debts are caused by not getting enough sleep.
 But usually there is a cause for not getting enough sleep.
 Usually, these causes are because of a sleep disorder or lifestyle factors – lifestyle factors are especially prevalent causes of sleep debts here in Alaska.

 Some of the most common sleep disorders that generally result in chronic and sometimes severe sleep deprivation are: